sharan-shetty-mindstix/metrica/environments/README.md

-# Terraform Environments
+# GA4 Analytics Terraform Environments

-This directory contains the Terraform configurations for different environments (dev, stage, prod).
+This directory contains the Terraform configurations for different environments (dev, stage, prod) for the GA4 analytics data infrastructure.

 ## Folder Structure